top of page

 Overwriting and Stacking Habits

-Building habits are the foundation and key to creating a healthy lifestyle that encompasses positive routines.
+Building habits are the foundation and key to creating a healthy lifestyle that is built on positive routines.
 It takes a few weeks for a new habit to be ingrained in our lives, which is also the most important and often most difficult phase.
 Many of us have experienced the initial excitement and commitment to new habits, such as exercising daily, walking a certain amount of daily steps or sticking to a certain diet, only to see them fade away over time.

 To combat this, I want to share my two favorite techniques for maintaining habits, especially for those who are new to prioritizing health or struggle to stay consistent.